 Clothing:

-- Loose and Comfortable Clothing: Opt for loose-fitting clothing that is easy to put on and take off.
-This will be especially helpful when changing into the surgical gown.
-A button-down shirt or a top with a wide neck can be particularly convenient.
+- Loose and Comfortable Clothing: Easy to put on and take off and helpful when changing into the surgical gown.

-- Short-Sleeved or Sleeveless: If possible, choose a short-sleeved or sleeveless top to facilitate the placement of intravenous lines and blood pressure cuffs during surgery.
+- Short-Sleeved or Sleeveless: Wearing a short-sleeved top can help facilitate the placement of intravenous lines and blood pressure cuffs during surgery.

 - Comfortable Bottoms: Select comfortable pants or shorts that are easy to put on and take off.
-Elastic waistbands can be a practical choice.
+Elastic waistbands or trackpants are practical during surgery.

 Women are generally advised to avoid wearing makeup, especially eye makeup, on the day of cataract surgery.
 Makeup can increase the risk of infection and interfere with surgery or anaesthesia.